 Vietnamese food might be the most exciting cuisine in the world.
 Packed with fresh ingredients, bright colours, exotic herbs and varied textures, every meal has the potential to take your palate to a place its never been before.

 But eating in Vietnam is more than just an epicurean indulgence.
-Its an education in the country’s dynamic history.
+It is an education in the country’s dynamic history.
 The mish-mash of flavours and styles is a byproduct of occupation, foreign influence and distinct Vietnamese style.

 For a thousand years, Vietnamese people lived under the reign of various Chinese dynasties.
 This early occupation brought wontons (hoành thánh), fried rice (cơm chiên) and cooking methods, such as stir frying, still used today.